lyrieek/templates/README.md

 ## Getting Started
 1. Write the template and place it in the ./resources folder
 2. Write the parameter.properties file
-3. Update and run Main-Class: com.lyrieek.Export
+3. Update and run Main-Class: com.lyrieek.templates.Export

 ## Use case
 1. Create `simpleTest` new folder called `simpleTest` in your resources, it's like using a command like this